-Orientation: How To Do It Right To Reduce Stress And Improve Outcomes
+Orientation: How To Do It Right To Reduce Stress, Build Capacity And Improve Outcomes

 The past two years have certainly tested the ability of human services programs to adapt and persevere through crisis (COVID) in ways many people previously thought would not work given the low-income participants served.
 As we look ahead to what the “new normal” will look like, it’s critical that processes and support systems remain flexible in how services are delivered.